shortstacks9/shortstacks9/README.md

 - 👋 Hi, I’m @shortstacks9
 - 👀 I’m interested in ... learning how to code and to also learn to defend my accounts and devices.
-- 🌱 I’m currently learning ...
-Java
+- 🌱 I’m currently learning ... how to impliment tigher securities for the public user
 - 💞️ I’m looking to collaborate on ...
 Anything that falls into defending people's privacy and information.
 - 📫 How to reach me ...cydni.quast@aol.com